 - Real Life Stories

 The kidneys act as a filtering system for waste products.
-This filtering system is made up of many tiny blood vessels which can be damaged by raised blood glucose levels, high blood pressure and high cholesterol levels.
+This filtering system is made up of many tiny blood vessels which can be damaged by raised blood glucose levels, high blood pressure, and high cholesterol levels.
 If this damage continues to occur over a period of time, the kidneys stop working.
 Annual checkups lead to early discovery and prevention of Kidney Disease In Diabetics.

 Chronic kidney disease (CKD) refers to all 5 stages of kidney damage, from very mild damage in Stage 1 to complete kidney failure in Stage 5.
 The stages of kidney disease are based on how well the kidneys can do their job – to filter waste and extra fluid out of the blood.
 In the early stages of kidney disease, your kidneys are still able to filter out waste from the blood.
-In the later stages, your kidneys have to work harder to get rid of waste, and may stop working altogether.
+In the later stages, your kidneys have to work harder to get rid of waste and may stop working altogether.

-eGFR greater than 90.
+eGFR is greater than 90.